bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Second, products are inherently coupled to companies, so the success of a product (from a value capture standpoint) is inherently tied to the success of a company.
 This coupling means that there are many other factors that affect the product's success besides the product itself (let alone the research-based piece of it).
 Markets, sales channels, margins, fundraising, perception, etc. all make or break companies independent of their products.
 "The best technologies don't always win" is an adage for a reason.

 "But unique new technology creates a moat that will make the company successful!"
-Jerry Neuman's [Productive Uncertainty](http://reactionwheel.net/2020/11/productive-uncertainty.html) argues convincingly against pure-technology with the idea of "excess value" an invention would produce for a startup.
+Jerry Neumann's [Productive Uncertainty](http://reactionwheel.net/2020/11/productive-uncertainty.html) argues convincingly against pure-technology with the idea of "excess value" an invention would produce for a startup.

 > If a moat exists prior to the startup being founded (say, a patent) then, absent uncertainty, this patent could be sold for at least as much as the startup could garner from it.